 Each year, the Humanities Center helps undergraduates get started with independent research.
 Path to Research sessions cover the nature of humanities research; benefits for career and graduate school; how to get started and be successful; how to win funding for your project; and how to take advantage of numerous Humanities Center programs (including workshops, fellowships, and apprenticeships) to support you in your research journey.
-Sessions in 2017 are September 13 and November 6 at 5 p.m.
+Sessions in 2019 are to be determined.
+Please continue to check back for further details as they become available.

 Each year this program places outstanding students and faculty in mutually beneficial collaborations aimed at advancing faculty research.
 Apprentices develop one-on-one relationships with faculty and gain valuable experience in humanities research.
-Students are invited to apply directly to faculty members as research apprenticeships become available.
+Students are invited to apply as research apprenticeships become available.

 This two-week free workshop offered over J-Term introduces undergraduate students to best research practices in major disciplinary traditions.
 It includes visits by faculty in various humanities fields.
 Each student will prepare a formal research proposal for a University Summer Scholarship, a Dean's Scholarship, or an honors thesis.
-This year's workshop begins January 8, 2018.
+Applicants are accepted on a rolling basis beginning in November.
+This year's workshop begins January 13, 2020.

-The Humanities Research Institute brings together a senior professor and up to 12 undergraduate researchers for collaboration, feedback, workshopping, and camaradiaand ensure that students are making progress on the plans faculty supervisors have developed for their research.
-This year's workshop will begin in May 2018.
+The Humanities Research Institute brings together a senior professor and up to 12 undergraduate researchers for collaboration, feedback, workshopping, and camaraderie ensure that students are making progress on the plans faculty supervisors have developed for their research.
+This year's workshop will begin in May 2020.

 Each year, the Humanities Center invites a select group of new Miami University students to join its University Academic Scholars Program.
 Students are selected on the basis of their accomplishments in high school and their interest in exploring the power of history, languages, literature, film, civics, philosophy, religion and the arts.
 Humanities Scholars are invited into a first-year seminar connected to our signature intellectual program, the John W. Altman Series.
 Each year, this program fosters inquiry about a different issue of major public consequence.
 The program involves a campus-wide collaboration of faculty, students, and several internationally distinguished visiting scholars.